 Get in the habit of beating deadlines.
 If you always have some time left, you avoid anxiety, stress and potentially late nights.
 You also create time to review your reports and achieve the highest quality.

 Pretend everything is due a day before.
 For a larger assignment, create a deadline a few days earlier.
+Plan for a review of what you’ve done on the due date, not a mad scramble to submit something, anything.

 21. Reward Yourself